Sail boat mast rigging yacht mast fittings sailboat spreader and mast bend is contained in this sailboat rig tuning guide.

 Full sails deliver maximum power, but this power must be tempered against the crew's weight and the ability to keep the boat level.
 In strong conditions, the ability to flatten the sails to reduce power is essential.

 A heavier crew can sail with stiffer rigging system than a lighter crew.
 A stiffer rigging holds more power therefore supporting a heavier crew.
 Softer rigging bends sideways and backwards and exhausting more power and therefore is more manageable by a lighter crew.
-When choosing to tune sailboat rigging system, adopt the rig specifications of a crew of a similar weight.
+When choosing to tune a sailboat rigging system, adopt the rig specifications of a crew of a similar weight.

 [ Vertical mast rake ] - forward or behind - affects weather helm, which is the tendency of the boat to turn into the wind.
 Forward mast rake when downwind sailing decreases weather helm and backward mast rake upwind increases it.